-While Stonehenge is a firm favourite of pagans and tourists alike, many leave the stones feeling a little disappointed.
+While Stonehenge is a firm favourite of hippies and tourists alike, many leave the stones feeling a little disappointed.

 This impressive structure looks amazing in photos, but visitors sometimes find it smaller than they imagined.

 Usually, you can’t get anywhere near the stones when you visit.
 I’ve always wanted to view Stonehenge up-close, but the summer solstice crowds have put me off attending one of the special access dates.

 Still, when friends invited us to go this winter solstice (when the crowds are much smaller), we decided to go for it, despite the 5am departure time.

 This is my quick-and-dirty guide to visiting Stonehenge on this special day.